2-Way radios available at reasonable hire rate for your event, or big dig.

 Aerial view 1970's

 NORTH DUFFIELD CONSERVATION AND LOCAL HISTORY SOCIETY was formed in the early 1980's by a group of local residents who wished to research the history of the village and to conserve the rural way of life.
-The society has existed through local self funding, however recently the National Lottery has awarded a grant for certain very specific and exciting projects.
+The Society has existed through local self funding, however a National Lottery grant was awarded in 2011 which allowed the Society to branch out into archaeological fieldwork.

-You can zoom in or out of this web site by pressing Ctl+’+’ or Ctrl+’-
+You can zoom in or out of this web site by pressing Ctl+’+’ or Ctrl+’-’ to suit your monitor.

 On this site you will find: